techn0mad/techn0mad.github.io/_posts/2019-02-21-back-to-blogging.markdown

 and [Ruby](https://www.ruby-lang.org/en/)) gives me a fighting chance of understanding what’s going on.

 - [Github’s offer](https://pages.github.com/) to host people’s web pages (within reason) for free lowered the costs and barriers to entry to the point that it literally took less than 15 minutes to setup and start a blog.

 ![Cartoon](/assets/img/RealEmergency.jpg "The Real Emergency")

-{% include disqus.html %}